 5. Underfloor heating can be effective as a secondary heat source.
 It frees up wall space and feels lovely underfoot, but may not be effective or economical as the main heat source.
 In the home, underfloor heating normally relies on large floor areas being gently heated with water-filled pipework, and is most effective in floor surfaces which retain heat such as concrete or tiles.
 More suitable for most garden rooms, electric underfloor heating runs on a mesh element which is cut to size and fitted below the floor.
 The draw backs are that it is more expensive to install than electric heaters, it limits the choice of floor coverings and any maintenance problems will require the floor being lifted.

 6. Air conditioning can both heat and cool the air and help maintain a constant temperature and humidity level.
-It can be a good choice in log cabins where your activity creates heat (lots of IT equipment, perhaps, or a kiln) or where you store items which need to be protected from heat or damp (such as fabrics or paper).
-Air conditioning requires an externally mounted heat exchanger which can create a noise disturbance for you and your neighbours, so if you need one, consider its position with care.
+It can be a good choice in garden buildings where the building is in full sunlight all day, or where activity creates heat (lots of IT equipment, perhaps, or a kiln) or where you store items which need to be protected from heat or damp (such as fabrics or paper).
+The new generation of air conditioners do not require external or unsightly refrigeration units which can create a noise disturbance for you and your neighbours, they are low noise, slimline, internally mounted units and are relatively cheap to run.